 Fintech is one of the key areas tracked by GlobalData.
 It has been identified as being a key disruptive force facing companies in the coming years, and is one of the areas that companies investing resources in now are expected to reap rewards from.

 The figures also provide an insight into the largest innovators in the sector.

-It was followed by the United States based Mastercard Inc with 97 fintech patent applications, the United States based Visa Inc (84 applications), and the United States based PayPal Holdings Inc (67 applications).
+It was followed by the United States based Mastercard Inc with 92 fintech patent applications, the United States based PayPal Holdings Inc (71 applications), and the United States based Visa Inc (60 applications).

-CME Group Inc has recently ramped up R&D in fintech.
-It saw growth of 30.4% in related patent applications in the three months ending May compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the major banks, central banks, and non-bank competitors sector.
+Mitsubishi UFJ Financial Group Inc has recently ramped up R&D in fintech.
+It saw growth of 76.9% in related patent applications in the three months ending March compared to the same period in 2021 - the highest percentage growth out of all companies tracked with more than 10 quarterly patents in the major banks, central banks, and non-bank competitors sector.